mwittig/pimatic-denon-avr/README.md

 | interval          | 60       | Number  | The time interval in seconds (minimum 10) at which the power state of the AVR will be read |
 | buttons           | see example | Array   | The buttons to display for selection.
 See device configuration schema for details |

+The following action is provided to switch input as part of rules
+    * avr input <device> to "<id>", for example: avr input denon-avr to "tv"

 ## History

 See [Release History](https://github.com/mwittig/pimatic-denon-avr/blob/master/HISTORY.md).